sithmel/async-deco/README.md

 Callback decorators
 ===================
-This is a collection of function decorators designed to work with functions using callbacks or promises.
+This is a collection of function decorators designed to work with functions using a callback or returning a promise.
-In case of callback, it must follow the node convention: the first argument should be an error instance error, the second should the the output of the function.
+In case of callback, it must follow the node convention: the callback should be the last argument and its arguments should be, an error instance and the output of the function.
 Most of them are designed to make an asynchronous function call more robust and reliable.
 They can be combined together using the "compose" function (included).

 Callback and promises
 =====================
-Every decorator is available in two different flavour:
+Every decorator is available in two different flavours:
 * callback based:
 ```js
 var logDecorator = require('callback-decorators/callback/log');